 ** Students who test positive should submit the confidential COVID-19 reporting form, also available through the Student tab in myRedDragon.
 Students should forward their email acknowledgement to the associate dean of their academic school.

 Some of the following policies are new or have been revised for the 2022-23 academic year.
 Additional details for students and employees are outlined in those sections on this page.
 Any changes or updates to these policies will be communicated by email.

-All SUNY Cortland students must be vaccinated against COVID-19.
-Students must show proof that they have received both shots of a two-dose series (Pfizer-BioNTech or Moderna) or one of a single-dose vaccine (Johnson & Johnson/Janssen).
-This follows SUNY’s system-wide COVID-19 vaccination policy, which requires compliance for students learning in person on all SUNY campuses.
+During the 2022-23 academic year, students were required to show proof that they received both shots of a two-dose series (Pfizer-BioNTech or Moderna) or one of a single-dose vaccine (Johnson & Johnson/Janssen).

 SUNY Cortland strongly encourages all students, faculty and staff to receive a vaccine booster when they are eligible.
 Booster appointments also can be scheduled using New York state’s online portal or vaccines.gov for sites outside of New York.

-New students seeking a medical or religious exemption from the COVID-19 vaccine requirement are required to submit the appropriate forms through myRedDragon.
-Students who receive a medical or religious exemption must comply with weekly surveillance testing and they must comply with any vaccine or booster requirements they are required to meet through off-campus internships, field placements or student teaching assignments.
+New students seeking a medical or religious exemption from the COVID-19 vaccine requirement previously were required to submit the appropriate forms through myRedDragon.
+Students who received a medical or religious exemption still were required to comply with any vaccine or booster requirements they are required to meet through off-campus internships, field placements or student teaching assignments.